Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 While this provides steady tax deductions over time, buyers often prefer a smaller goodwill allocation and a higher allocation to assets that can be depreciated over shorter periods.

-Because of these limitations, buyers often prefer structuring the sale as an asset sale.
+This limitation in stock acquisition goodwill tax treatment explains why buyers often prefer structuring the sale as an asset sale.
 However, they may still opt for a stock sale if it provides a smoother transition for the business’s ongoing contracts, licenses, and permits.

 To sum up the main points we’ve discussed so far, here’s an overview of goodwill tax treatment for both buyers and sellers in asset and stock sales: